 - Fasting plasma glucose (FPG): You will need to fast for at least 8 hours before this test.

-- Oral glucose tolerance (OGTT): This test takes 2 hours.
-Your blood glucose levels are tested initially and then 2 hours after consuming a specific sweet drink.
+- Oral glucose tolerance (OGTT): This test takes 2 to 3 hours.
+Your blood glucose levels are tested initially and then repeated at intervals for 2 hours after consuming a specific sweet drink.

 - Random plasma glucose test: You can have this test any time and do not need to be fasting.